Meghan Markle's Body Double Confirms Their Time On #Suits Is Over

-In a message, Meghan Markle’s Suits body double Nicky Bursic wishes her well as Markle officially leaves the series.
-Suits, now in its 7th season which will be the last for Meghan Markle.
+In a message, Meghan Markle’s Suits body double Nicky Bursic wished her well as Markle officially leaves the series.
+Suits is now in its 7th season, which will allegedly be the last for Meghan Markle.

 “It’s been an absolute pleasure and honor being your ‘STAND-IN’ for the last 2 seasons.
 Wishing you all the happiness in the world Bella.”